-Orthotics are custom made contoured insoles which can be placed into shoes to help correct or improve the foot posture of a person.
-There are many styles of orthotic devices that can be made, and many types of materials which are used (ranging from rigid to soft).
+Orthotics are custom made contoured insoles which can be placed into shoes to help correct or improve a person's foot posture.
+There are many styles of orthotic devices that can be made, and many types of materials which are used (ranging from soft to rigid).

 The purpose of these devices is to allow the feet to function in a more efficient and healthy way, and to discourage unhealthy movement patterns in a person’s walking style.
 Orthotics are usually made from an impression of a person’s feet.
 This is an essential stage in the orthotic making process.
 By taking casted impressions of your feet, the devices can be made to fit exactly with your foot shape and this increases the comfort and wearability of the finished products.